stephencwelch/Neural-Networks-For-Audio-Processing/README.md

 A strong modeling solution will then respond adaptively to various modes of operation of an acoustic instrument (plucking, strumming, bowing, sustain).

+##Software and Tools

+###Viewing iPython Notebooks
+A significant portion of the work done here is developed and presented using iPython notebooks.
+These can be viewed using the nbviewer: http://nbviewer.ipython.org/github/stephencwelch/Neural-Networks-For-Audio-Processing/tree/master/

+###Python Stack
+Several options exist for running scripts on your machine.
+On OSX, I recommend using the package manager homebrew: http://brew.sh/.